Know Us and Stand With Us

 Amanda, Rosebud Sioux Tribe

 As First Nations people, our cultures are so beautiful, but many do not get to experience them or see them.
-So Native American Heritage Month is a celebration of who we are and a reminder to the world that we are not what you have read in your school textbooks.
+Our Native culture and heritage is a celebration of who we are and a reminder to the world that we are not what you have read in your school textbooks.
 Non-Native people can celebrate traditional lodging, arts and crafts, games, foods, activities, and learn about our way of understanding.
 You can become educated about the lands you live on so that we can protect what we have before it is gone.
 One of our greatest strengths as Native peoples is REZ-ilience and the sense of being a family.
 We understand connectivity and respect how we are related as people who share breath.
-This is a month to celebrate all of that together.
+Let’s celebrate all of that together.
 With a warm handshake, we need to reach out to each other.

 DONATE NOW →